puppetlabs/trapperkeeper-webserver-jetty9/README.md

 A three argument version is available which takes these parameters: `[server-id overrides]`.
 `server-id` is the id of the server for which you wish to override the settings.
 If the two argument version is called, they will be overridden for the default server.
+The one-argument version of this function will not work in a multiserver set-up if no default server is specified.

 #### `get-registered-endpoints`